Conventional Loan

 Higher Loan Limits

-Allows for higher borrowing amounts compared to government-backed loans.
+A conventional house loan generally allows for higher borrowing amounts compared to government-backed loans.

 Who Qualifies For a Conventional Loan?